chornge/easy_sermon/README.md

-"we are never too far gone in first john one verse nine" -> ['1 John 1:9'] "for we celebrate a fresh start in second corinthians five verse seventeen" -> ['2 Corinthians 5:17'] "finding the blueprint for peace in philippians four verses six and seven" -> ['Philippians 4:6-7'] "while going about the great commision in matthew twenty eight verse nineteen through twenty" -> ['Matthew 28:19-20']
+"we are never too far gone in first john one verse nine" -> ['1 John 1:9'] "for we celebrate a fresh start in second corinthians five verse seventeen" -> ['2 Corinthians 5:17'] "finding the blueprint for peace in philippians four verses six and seven" -> ['Philippians 4:6-7'] "while on the great commission in matthew twenty eight verse nineteen through twenty" -> ['Matthew 28:19-20']
 ```

 ## Limitations